-- (1) This section applies if the consultation process for the draft special variation has ended. - (2) The planning and land authority must give the draft special variation to the Executive, together with a written report setting out- - (a) comments received from the national capital authority; and - (b) details of the public consultation; and - (c) the issues raised in any consultation about the draft special variation. - (3) The Executive may return the draft special variation to the planning and land authority and direct the authority to do 1 or more of the following: - (a) conduct further stated consultation in accordance with this division: - (b) withdraw the draft special variation. - (4) If the Executive directs the withdrawal of the draft special variation by the planning and land authority under subsection (3) (b), the authority must prepare a notice stating that the draft special variation is withdrawn. - (5) The following are notifiable instruments: - (a) a direction under subsection (3) (b); - (b) a notice under subsection (4). - Note A notifiable instrument must be notified under the Legislation Act. - (6) If a notifiable instrument under subsection (5) does not state when the instrument expires, the instrument expires 6 months after the day it is notified.
+- (1) This section applies if the consultation process for the draft special variation has ended. - (2) The planning and land authority must give the draft special variation to the Executive, together with a written report setting out- - (a) comments received from the national capital authority; and - (b) details of the public consultation; and - (c) the issues raised in any consultation about the draft special variation. - (3) The Executive may return the draft special variation to the planning and land authority and direct the authority to do 1 or more of the following: - (a) conduct further stated consultation in accordance with this division; - (b) withdraw the draft special variation. - (4) If the Executive directs the withdrawal of the draft special variation by the planning and land authority under subsection (3) (b), the authority must prepare a notice stating that the draft special variation is withdrawn. - (5) The following are notifiable instruments: - (a) a direction under subsection (3) (b); - (b) a notice under subsection (4). - Note A notifiable instrument must be notified under the Legislation Act. - (6) If a notifiable instrument under subsection (5) does not state when the instrument expires, the instrument expires 6 months after the day it is notified.

+Chapter 5 Part 5.3 Territory plan Variations of territory plan other than special variation or technical amendments

-Chapter 5 Part 5.3A Division 5.3A.3
+Division 5.3A.3 Special variation

+Section 85H